emarekica/js/Jonas/js-behind-scenes/js-behind-the-scenes.md

 **JS RUNTIME IN Node.js**

 - JS ENGINE
 - C++ & THREAD POOL
 - CALLBACK QUEUE
 - EVENT LOOP
 <p>&nbsp;</p>

 ![JS runtime in Node](img/05-js-runtime-node.png)

 <p>&nbsp;</p>

 ___

 ## Execution Contexts and The Call Stack

 <p>&nbsp;</p>

 [262.ECMA - 10.4.
 Establishing an Execution context](https://262.ecma-international.org/5.1/#sec-10.4)

 <p>&nbsp;</p>

 How i JS code executed?
 Where?

 **In the call stack, in the JS Engine.**

 <p>&nbsp;</p>

 compilation > creation of GLOBAL EXECUTION CONTEXT for top-level code

 <p>&nbsp;</p>

 ![Excution Context](img/06-execution-context.png)

 <p>&nbsp;</p>

 1. step: **Creation of global execution context (EC)**

 = environment in which piece of JS is executed
 = like a box that stores all necessary info for code to be executed (local variables, arguments passed into a function... )

 - JS code always runs inside execution context
 - for every JS project there is only one EC (default), where top level code will execute

 2. step: **Execution of top-level code**

 = only the code outside functions (because functions should only be executed when called)

 -computer CPU processes received machine code

 3. step: **Execution of functions, waiting for callbacks**

 One execution context per function call/method (they're functions attached to objects).

       GLOBAL EXECUTION CONTEXT + EXECUTION CONTEXT PER FUNCTION/method = **JS engine's CALL STACK**

 When all functions are executed, JS Engine waits for callback functions to arrive.
 Callback loop provides them.

 <p>&nbsp;</p>

 ### WHAT IS EXECUTION CONTEXT MADE OF?

 <p>&nbsp;</p>

 ![Execution context detail](img/07-execution-context-detail.png)

 <p>&nbsp;</p>

 **1. VARIABLE ENVIRONMENT**

 - let, const, var declarations
 - functions
-  - `arguments` object - all the arguments passed into the function that the current execution context belongs to

-     _`arguments` is an Array-like object accessible inside functions that contains the values of the arguments passed to that function_
+- `arguments` object - all the arguments passed into the function that the current execution context belongs to _`arguments` is an Array-like object accessible inside functions that contains the values of the arguments passed to that function_
   <p>&nbsp;</p>

 **2. SCOPE CHAIN**

 - consists of references to variables located outside of the current function
 <p>&nbsp;</p>

 **3. `this` KEYWORD**

 Content is generated during creation phase, right before the execution.

-__Exception: arrow functions () => {}__
+**Exception: arrow functions () => {}**

     - no `argument` object
     - no `this` keyword
     - can use them from their closest regular function parent.

 <p>&nbsp;</p>

 **Technically, values only become known during execution phase.**

 <p>&nbsp;</p>

 ### When there are a lot of function execution contexts:

 How does the engine keep track of the order in which the functions are called?
 How will it know where it currently is in the execution?

 <p>&nbsp;</p>

 **CALL STACK**
 = "place" where execution contexts get stacked on top of each other, to keep track of where we are in the execution

 <p>&nbsp;</p>

 ![Call Stack](img/08-callstack.png)

 <p>&nbsp;</p>

 - execution context on the top is the on that is running
 - after it finishes, it is removed
 - the one "underneath" starts running

 **Call stack is like a "map" for the order of the execution of the code.**

 Program stays in the state with the global execution context forever, until it is actually finished.
 = closing of the browser tab/window

 Only then is the global execution context popped off the JS engine call stack.

 <p>&nbsp;</p>

-___
+---

 ## Scope and the Scope Chain

 <p>&nbsp;</p>

 **VARIABLE ENVIRONMENT**
 How the variables are created

 <p>&nbsp;</p>

 **EXECUTION CONTEXT is made of:**

 - variable environment
 - scope chain
 - `this` keyword
 <p>&nbsp;</p>

 WHAT IS SCOPE CHAIN?
 WHY IS IT SO IMPORTANT?
 HOW DOES IT WORK?

 <p>&nbsp;</p>

 ### SCOPING

 <p>&nbsp;</p>

 ![Scope chain](img/09-scope-concepts.png)

 <p>&nbsp;</p>

 - Where do variables live?
 - Where can we access a certain variable and where not?
 - Answers the question how our program's variables are organised and accessed.
 <p>&nbsp;</p>

 **Lexical scoping**

 Scoping is controlled/ way variables are organised and accessed is entirely controlled by the placement of functions and blocks in the code.

 example: _Function written inside another function has access to the variables of the parent function._

 <p>&nbsp;</p>

 **Scope** = space/environment in which a variable is **declared**

 - in case of functions, the function itself is a variable environment, stored in the function execution context
 <p>&nbsp;</p>

 **Scope of a variable** = entire region of the code where a certain variable can be accessed

 <p>&nbsp;</p>

 **Difference between scope and variable environment** In case of functions, it is the same because functions are just values stored in variables.

 <p>&nbsp;</p>

 ![Types of scope](img/10-types-of-scope.png)

 <p>&nbsp;</p>

-* GLOBAL SCOPE
+- GLOBAL SCOPE
-* FUNCTION SCOPE
+- FUNCTION SCOPE
-* BLOCK SCOPE (ES6)
+- BLOCK SCOPE (ES6)
 <p>&nbsp;</p>

 #### Global scope